Rogue24/JPImageresizerView/README_EN.md

     ......
 }];
 ```
-PS1: If the video does not need to be corrected, `fixStartBlock`, `fixProgressBlock`, `fixErrorBlock` will not be called.
+- PS1: If the video does not need to be corrected, `fixStartBlock`, `fixProgressBlock`, `fixErrorBlock` will not be called.
 Instead, `fixCompleteBlock` will be called directly to return to the original path;

-PS2: If it is determined that the video does not need to be corrected, `fixErrorBlock`、`fixStartBlock`、`fixProgressBlock`、`fixCompleteBlock` are transmitted to `nil`;
+- PS2: If it is determined that the video does not need to be corrected, `fixErrorBlock`、`fixStartBlock`、`fixProgressBlock`、`fixCompleteBlock` are transmitted to `nil`;

-PS3: The same is true for replace video `-setVideoURL: animated: fixErrorBlock: fixStartBlock: fixProgressBlock: fixCompleteBlock:` and `-setVideoAsset: animated: fixErrorBlock: fixStartBlock: fixProgressBlock: fixCompleteBlock:` methods.
+- PS3: The same is true for replace video `-setVideoURL: animated: fixErrorBlock: fixStartBlock: fixProgressBlock: fixCompleteBlock:` and `-setVideoAsset: animated: fixErrorBlock: fixStartBlock: fixProgressBlock: fixCompleteBlock:` methods, internal will determine whether it needs to be corrected.

-**2. Create JPImageresizerView instance object and add to view**
+#### 2. Create JPImageresizerView instance object and add to view
 ```objc
 JPImageresizerView *imageresizerView = [JPImageresizerView imageresizerViewWithConfigure:configure imageresizerIsCanRecovery:^(BOOL isCanRecovery) {
     // You can listen here to see if you can reset it.